The elegance of a beautiful woman who rejects having to be seen.

 The rest of the day, Professor Rossi and I hovered around uptown.
 She said everything in the Chinese wing of the Metropolitan Museum of Art was “fake” which made me love her even more.
 She took me to a giant, secret underground dim sung restaurant in Chinatown.
 Speaking flawless Chinese, she barked orders at the servers in her characteristic authoritarian way.
 But for the most part, we ate in silence, barely digesting the monumental sight that we had seen or admitting to the fact that we were even there.

 At the time, I thought it was necessary to make the pilgrimage, the near 4-hour bus ride, from Providence to New York.
 I wanted to connect with 9/11 in some palpable human way; I wanted it to be more than pixels on a screen.

 But now, the memory doesn’t seem real at all.
 Rather, it’s something I had nearly forgotten — a single sentimental thread that grows longer and thinner every day, just barely connecting me with my old friend in Berlin or with that young precocious girl in art school.

 In fact, these days I hardly remember anything at all.

 The way you wrapped a tea bag around the handle of a coffee mug.

-The way you’d crush the bottle before throwing it away.
+The way you’d crush the bottle before throwing it in the bin.

-The way you added a little water to the pot while heating the leftovers.
+The way you added a little water to the pot before heating the leftovers.

 These are the things that I’ll keep with me forever.